bwssytems/ha-bridge/README.md

 **FAQ: Please look here for the current FAQs! https://github.com/bwssytems/ha-bridge/wiki/HA-Bridge-FAQs**

 In the cases of systems that require authorization and/or have APIs that cannot be handled in the current method, a module may need to be built.
 The Harmony Hub is such a module and so is the Nest module.
-The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest, Somfy Tahoma and the ability to proxy all of your real Hue bridges behind this bridge.
+The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest, Somfy Tahoma, Home Assistant, Domoticz, HAL, Fibaro, HomeWizard and the ability to proxy all of your real Hue bridges behind this bridge.

 Alternatively the Bridge supports custom calls as well using http/https/udp and tcp such as the LimitlessLED/MiLight bulbs using the UDP protocol.
 Binary data is supported with UDP/TCP.